 The researchers are now analyzing the data.
 With a wealth of demographic, sleep, and cognition data, they expect that the study will result in several papers, and the novelty and size of the study will ensure they are published in high-profile journals.
 Early results not only confirm the results of previous lab studies in a naturalistic setting, but reveal some surprises and new research questions as well.

 Are you planning a study on cognition?
 It doesn’t have to be the world’s largest—CBS Research scales to any size, either in a lab or in participants’ homes.
-To try it for yourself, click here to set up a demo.
+To try it for yourself, visit our website and set up a demo.